Apr 15, 2026

 Blog Post Image

-Sezzle is a buy now, pay later (BNPL) company that allows users to pay in full or split purchases into two or four installments.
-Sezzle doesn’t conduct hard credit inquiries or charge interest.
+Sezzle is a buy now, pay later (BNPL) company that allows users to pay monthly or split purchases into two or four installments.
+Sezzle doesn’t conduct hard credit inquiries or charge interest for some of its plans.
 Some shoppers use BNPL services like Sezzle instead of traditional borrowing options, such as personal loans for smaller purchases.
 However, if you choose to use Sezzle, there are several fees associated with the service.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.